rreichhard/Data_Science_Portfolio/README.md

 Each of these projects has a README.md file that will outline the necessary libraries for each file.
 Data sources are housed in the "DATA" folder of this repository unless stated otherwise.

+Some of these projects were completed as coursework through Bellevue University.
+Others were completed as voluntary "data challenges" in light-hearted competition with my coworkers.
+These challenge-projects aimed to be a low stakes way of letting the analysts stretch our metaphorical wings and try something new.

 ---

 ### Contact Me